 Global Mental Health

-Mental Health is finally being recognized as a global health priority.
-Despite 14 % of the global burden of disease being attributed to mental, neurological and substance use disorders, in many parts of the world, especially in Low- and Middle-Income Countries (LMIC), people who suffer from mental disorders are severely underserved and are more vulnerable to physical and psychological abuse.
-The Global Mental Health Research Group aims to improve global mental health by encouraging education and dialogue between High-Income Countries (HIC) and Low- and Middle-Income Countries (LMIC).
-It stands firmly behind the notion that “there is no health without mental health”.
-Moving forward, we will continue to work diligently to strengthen ties between countries of all incomes and will work tirelessly to highlight the importance of thoughtful, sustainable and effective strategies in the field of global mental health.
+Mental health is finally being recognized as a global health priority.
+Despite 14% of the global burden of disease being attributed to mental, neurological, and substance use disorders, many parts of the world, especially Low- and Middle-Income Countries (LMICs), remain severely underserved in terms of mental health care.
+People suffering from mental disorders in these regions are particularly vulnerable to physical and psychological abuse.
+The Global Mental Health Research Group aims to improve global mental health by fostering education and dialogue between High-Income Countries (HICs) and LMICs.
+It firmly supports the belief that “there is no health without mental health.”
+Moving forward, we will continue working diligently to strengthen ties between countries of all income levels and advocate for thoughtful, sustainable, and effective strategies in the field of global mental health.

-The Global Mental Health Research Group is board member and focus area of the CIHLMU Center for International Health at the University Hospital, LMU Munich, Germany.
-The CIHLMU Center for International Health was established in 2009 through a call for proposals by the German Academic Exchange Service (DAAD) under the program “University Excellence in Development Cooperation - exceed” funded by the German Federal Ministry for Economic Cooperation and Development (BMZ).
-With the mission of capacity building in training and research, the CIHLMU Center for International Health aims to improve health conditions in LMIC by promoting medical education and research with the overarching vison to empower health professionals.
-It supports the local training of medical professionals and the development of innovative curricula taking into account local conditions and needs.
-With support, the partner universities are able to define their own training and research content, to integrate into international knowledge networks and to implement their research findings.
+The Global Mental Health Research Group is a board member and key focus area of the CIHLMU Center for International Health at the University Hospital, LMU Munich, Germany.
+The CIHLMU Center for International Health was established in 2009 through a call for proposals by the German Academic Exchange Service (DAAD), under the “University Excellence in Development Cooperation - exceed” program, funded by the German Federal Ministry for Economic Cooperation and Development (BMZ).
+With a mission to build capacity in training and research, the CIHLMU Center for International Health seeks to improve health conditions in LMICs by promoting medical education and research, with the overarching vision of empowering health professionals.
+It supports the local training of medical professionals and the development of innovative curricula that take into account local conditions and needs.
+With this support, partner universities are able to define their own training and research priorities, integrate into international knowledge networks, and implement their research findings.

 Main areas of interest: